OmarJuarezG/PostgreSQL-R/README.md

 	SUM(payment.amount) DESC

 ```
-It seems that rating overall is well distributed in rents but there is a little spread between the revenues.
+It seems that rating overall is well distributed in rents but there is a little spread between revenues.
 Comparing the PG-13 and G, there is a difference of 14,544 in revenue.

 ![Query output](/AnswerQuestion2.PNG)

-3. What are the top and least rented movies based on categories and their total revenues? (*by Okoh Anita in freeCodeCamp*)
+**Question 3:** What are the top and least rented movies based on categories and their total revenues? (by Okoh Anita in freeCodeCamp)
 ```sql
 SELECT
 	category.name                         AS category,